AmineGoumhand1/MyBlogs/src/content/posts/TLS-Injection.md

 ```
 Lets understand what each pointer mean and it purpose:

-- **StartAddressOfRawData**
-This field contains !the Relative Virtual Address `RVA` of the beginning of the TLS data in the PE file.
+- **StartAddressOfRawData** is a field that contains the Relative Virtual Address `RVA` of the beginning of the TLS data in the PE file.

-- **EndAddressOfRawData**
-This field contains the `RVA` of the end of the TLS data in the PE file.
+- **EndAddressOfRawData** for `RVA` of the end of the TLS data in the PE file.

-- **AddressOfIndex**
-This points to a location where the thread-specific TLS index is stored.
+- **AddressOfIndex** points to a location where the thread-specific TLS index is stored.
 This index is used by the operating system to reference the TLS data for each thread.

-- **AddressOfCallBacks**
-This is the address of an array of pointers to TLS callback functions.
-These functions are called by the operating system during specific events, such as thread creation or exit.
+- **AddressOfCallBacks** is the address of an array of pointers to TLS callback functions.
+These functions are called by the operating system during specific events, such as thread creation or exit. ( Interesting )

 - **SizeOfZeroFill**
 This field specifies the size of the area to be zeroed out in the TLS data section.
 It’s used for initializing TLS data with zeros.